Disney–Charter Communications dispute: Reactions

 Disney blamed Charter for the blackout, and considered it a "disservice to consumers" ahead of college football season.
 It encouraged affected customers to switch to Hulu.
 Charter offered customers a discounted rate for three months of FuboTV.
 Disney temporarily decreased the price of the ad-supported version of Disney+ from to amid the dispute and the price of Hulu with Live TV.
 Disney promoted Hulu, Disney+, and ESPN+ during the dispute, leading to vitriol from some Spectrum subscribers online.

 Several analysts, news organizations, and companies have expressed foreboding sentiments for the future of cable television as a result of the dispute.
 Lightshed Partners analysts have called the dispute a watershed moment.
 Warner Bros.
 Discovery chief executive David Zaslav described the dispute as a "moment".
 During a Goldman Sachs conference, chief executive Brian L. Roberts said he wasn't "completely surprised" by the dispute.
 Axios reserved that television bundling may be at risk, but expressed the notion that the cable television industry may be "on the verge of collapsing".
 The Wall Street Journal was less hopeful, describing the dispute as cable television's "last stand".
 In a note to clients, Deutsche Bank predicted that Disney would concede its demands and distribute Disney's streaming offerings through Xumo, a streaming platform owned by Charter and Comcast.

 ESPN personality Stephen A. Smith affirmed his support for Disney in a tweet on September 5.
 The United States Tennis Association expressed disappointment in the halted ESPN broadcast.
 Russian tennis player Daniil Medvedev stated that he had turned to pirate websites to stream ESPN's coverage of the U.S. Open.
 Christopher Winfrey stated his intention to resolve the dispute quickly in a conference call on September 7.
 North Carolina governor Roy Cooper called on both companies to end the dispute.
 New York governor Kathy Hochul and the New York Department of Public Service urged Charter Communications to offer refunds for affected customers.
 According to Deadline Hollywood, US Open players had access to ESPN during the dispute.

-In June 2025, as part of a renewed carriage agreement, Charter reinstated the Disney networks it had dropped.
+On June 26, 2025, as part of a renewed carriage agreement, Charter announced the Disney networks it had dropped would be reinstated later that summer.
 It also reaffirmed that the ESPN DTC service would also be available to Spectrum TV Select customers.